NucleusPowered/site-v2/docs/tutorial/first/configuration.md

 The first section in the configuration file allows you to enable or disable modules, turning on or off features.
 [Learn how to enable and disable modules here](../../howto/modules.html).

+### Using Nucleus with Server Panels

+> This is only necessary if you use a server panel.
+There is no need to do this if you use SSH and `screen` or `tmux` with your
+> server.

+If you use a server panel, such as AMP or Multicraft, they tend to make the server run the command `/list` every 30 seconds or so to make sure their player list is up to date.
+However, as Nucleus replaces `/list`, this causes spam on the server and breaks these panels.

+To fix this, set `playerinfo.list.server-panel-compatibility` in `main.conf` to `true`.

 ## Command Configuration

 All commands in Nucleus can be enabled or disabled at a command level.
 Some commands can also have costs, warmups and cooldowns associated with them.
 The commands configuration file, `command.conf`, contains a list of all commands and related options that can be set on a per command basis.